A Review of Deep Reinforcement Learning for Smart Building Energy Management: Abstract

 \section{Abstract}

-Global buildings consumed 30\% of total energy and generated 28\% of total carbon emission in 2018, which leads to economic and environmental concerns.
-Therefore, it is of great significance to reduce energy consumption, energy cost and carbon emission of buildings while maintaining user comfort.
-To this end, several challenges have to be addressed.
-Firstly, it is very challenging to develop a building thermal dynamics model that is both accurate and efficient enough for building control.
-Secondly, there are many kinds of uncertainties.
-Thirdly, there are many spatially and temporally operational constraints.
-Fourthly, building energy optimization problems may have extremely large solution spaces, which can not be solved in real-time by traditional methods.
+Global buildings account for about 30\% of the total energy consumption and carbon emission, raising severe energy and environmental concerns.
+Therefore, it is significant and urgent to develop novel smart building energy management (SBEM) technologies for the advance of energy-efficient and green buildings.
+However, it is a nontrivial task due to the following challenges.
+Firstly, it is generally difficult to develop an explicit building thermal dynamics model that is both accurate and efficient enough for building control.
+Secondly, there are many uncertain system parameters (e.g., renewable generation output, outdoor temperature, and the number of occupants).
+Thirdly, there are many spatially and temporally coupled operational constraints.
+Fourthly, building energy optimization problems can not be solved in real-time by traditional methods when they have extremely large solution spaces.
 Fifthly, traditional building energy management methods have respective applicable premises, which means that they have low versatility when confronted with varying building environments.
-As a general artificial intelligence technology, deep reinforcement learning (DRL) has the potential of addressing the above challenges.
-Thus, this paper presents a comprehensive literature review on DRL for smart building energy management (SBEM).
-To be specific, we first introduce the fundamentals of DRL and provide the classification of DRL methods used in existing works related to SBEM.
-Then, we review the applications of DRL in a single building energy subsystem, multiple energy subsystems of buildings, and building microgrids, respectively.
-Furthermore, we identify the unsolved issues and point out the possible research directions of applying DRL.
-Finally, we summarize the lessons learned from this survey.
+With the rapid development of Internet of Things technology and computation capability, artificial intelligence technology find its significant competence in control and optimization.
+As a general artificial intelligence technology, deep reinforcement learning (DRL) is promising to address the above challenges.
+Notably, the recent years have seen the surge of DRL for SBEM.
+However, there lacks a systematic overview of different DRL methods for SBEM.
+To fill the gap, this paper provides a comprehensive review of DRL for SBEM from the perspective of system scale.
+In particular, we identify the existing unresolved issues and point out possible future research directions.